tezos/tezos-mirror/docs/shell/p2p.rst

 IP address from the greylist table is defined by the configuration variable ``greylist_timeout``, while peers that are greylisted are periodically removed.

+The node administrator can also flush greylist tables with the ``tezos-admin-client``.

 The node administrator can also choose to unban peers and addresses that were manually banned or accidentally greylisted.

-Since it is possible to ban/unban and whitelist/blacklist both peers and addresses, unbanning a peer does not ensure that its ip is also unbanned.
+It is possible to ban/unban and whitelist/blacklist both peers and addresses.
+Unbanning a peer does not ensure that its address is also unbanned, on the other hand, banning/unbanning an address has the same effect on all connected peers associated to that address.

 Maintenance worker
 ------------------